-6 Efficiency of MCSST
+7 Efficiency of the MCSST Toolkit

-The utility of MCSST is best demonstrated by the efficiency with which this study was conducted and the agreement with the current geological understanding of the Central TVZ.
+The utility of the MCSST toolkit is best demonstrated by the efficiency with which this study was conducted and the agreement with the current geological understanding of the Central TVZ.
 Once our methodology was defined and the workflow implemented, the analysis of the transect (33 faults across 25 km) was completed in one day at a work station.
+To confirm the results, the entire process was completed again by multiple users, which resulted in similar outcomes across the board.
 We note that installing and running the Python code packages, navigating the GIS software, and inputting parameters and gaining comfort with the interface for the Jupyter Notebook pose the greatest challenges to employing the MCSST toolkit, so we provide a detailed user manual to accompany the manuscript to lower the barrier of entry.